Our greatest assets

 IDC Social Events

 Each year, the IDC Cares committee plans multiple social events.
 These gatherings allow IDC employees to spend time socializing and making new connections, helping to make IDC a fun place to work!
-Some examples of IDC’s social events include a Red Sox Opening Day celebration, an end of summer gathering, a Halloween party, a friendly gingerbread house competition, and a holiday brunch.
+Some examples of past IDC social events are a Red Sox Opening Day celebration, an end of summer gathering, a Halloween party, a friendly gingerbread house competition, and a holiday brunch.

 IDC Charitable Endeavors

-The IDC Cares committee plans one charitable off-site annually, along with quarterly drives.
-In the past, the organizations who have benefited from our endeavors include Habitat for Humanity, A Place to Turn, Operation Backpack, Operation Troop Support, BuddyDog Humane Society, the Metrowest Humane Society, SMOC (South Middlesex Opportunity Council), and the Metrowest Medical Center.
+The IDC Cares committee plans one large-scale charitable event annually, along with smaller quarterly events.
+In the past, the organizations who have benefited from our endeavors include Habitat for Humanity, A Place to Turn, Operation Backpack, Operation Troop Support, BuddyDog Humane Society, the Metrowest Humane Society, SMOC (South Middlesex Opportunity Council), Last Hope K9, Sterling Animal Shelter, Wheelchairs in Motion, and the Metrowest Medical Center.

 IDC’s Recycling Program